2025 Russian Second League Division B

 The 2025 Russian Second League Division B is the third season of Russia's fourth-tier football league.
-The season began on 22 March 2025 and will end on 22 November 2025.
+The season began on 22 March 2025 and ended on 22 November 2025.

 Overview

 In the summer of 2023, the Russian Second League was reorganized and split into two tiers - third-tier Russian Second League Division A and fourth-tier Russian Second League Division B. Division B also switched to the spring-to-autumn, March-to-November schedule.
 2023 was a transitional half-year season.
 2024 season was the first full-length season.

 Division B is split into 4 groups, mostly based on geographical location.
 At the end of the year, four winners of their groups will be promoted into the Division B Second Stage Silver Group.
 Four bottom teams from the Division A First Stage Silver Group will be relegated to 2026 Division B.

 Team movement

 At the end of the 2024 season, Forte Taganrog, Dynamo-2 Moscow, Dynamo Vladivostok and Dynamo Kirov were promoted to Division A as winners of their Division B groups.
 Irtysh Omsk, Khimik Dzerzhinsk, Metallurg Lipetsk and Krasnodar-2 were relegated to Division B from Division A. Following relegation, Krasnodar-2 was suspended indefinitely by their parent club and did not apply for Division B license.

 Alania-2 Vladikavkaz was relegated from Division B. Biolog-Novokubansk, Sakhalin Yuzhno-Sakhalinsk, Lada-Tolyatti and Pari NN-2 Nizhny Novgorod were dissolved.

 Leon Saturn Ramenskoye was renamed to Saturn Ramenskoye, Baltika-BFU Kaliningrad was renamed to Baltika-2 Kaliningrad.
 Stroitel Kamensk-Shakhtinsky was moved to Tomsk and re-branded as KDV Tomsk.
 Kompozit Pavlovsky Posad merged into Znamya Truda Orekhovo-Zuyevo.

 Dynamo-2 Makhachkala, Yenisey-2 Krasnoyarsk, Zvezda Saint Petersburg, Kolomna, Kvant Obninsk and Akron-2 Tolyatti, which finished the 2024 season in relegation spots, were kept in the league because of the other teams dropping out or moving zones.
 That was the second consecutive occasion that happened for Kolomna and Akron-2.

 New teams were Cherepovets (promoted from the Russian Amateur Football League), Sochi-2, Rotor-2 Volgograd (farm-clubs of Russian First League clubs) and Chelyabinsk-2 (farm-club of a Second League Division A club).